 By Guy Rosen, VP of Product Management

-As we’ve said, the attackers exploited a vulnerability in Facebook’s code that existed between July 2017 and September 2018.
-The vulnerability was the result of a complex interaction of three distinct software bugs and it impacted “View As,” a feature that lets people see what their own profile looks like to someone else.
-It allowed attackers to steal Facebook access tokens, which they could then use to take over people’s accounts.
+Our investigation is still in its early stages.
+But it’s clear that attackers exploited a vulnerability in Facebook’s code that impacted “View As”, a feature that lets people see what their own profile looks like to someone else.
+This allowed them to steal Facebook access tokens which they could then use to take over people’s accounts.
 Access tokens are the equivalent of digital keys that keep people logged in to Facebook so they don’t need to re-enter their password every time they use the app.

 Here is the action we have already taken.
 First, we’ve fixed the vulnerability and informed law enforcement.

 Second, we have reset the access tokens of the almost 50 million accounts we know were affected to protect their security.
 We’re also taking the precautionary step of resetting access tokens for another 40 million accounts that have been subject to a “View As” look-up in the last year.
 As a result, around 90 million people will now have to log back in to Facebook, or any of their apps that use Facebook Login.
 After they have logged back in, people will get a notification at the top of their News Feed explaining what happened.

 Third, we’re temporarily turning off the “View As” feature while we conduct a thorough security review.

 This attack exploited the complex interaction of multiple issues in our code.
 It stemmed from a change we made to our video uploading feature in July 2017, which impacted “View As.”
 The attackers not only needed to find this vulnerability and use it to get an access token, they then had to pivot from that account to others to steal more tokens.